WebDeverDan/README-Generator/Develop/README.md

 ## Description

-* his application is free-to-use, and relies on users submitting descriptions and photos of skate spots that they have found within their cities.
+* This application is free-to-use, and relies on users submitting descriptions and photos of skate spots that they have found within their cities.
 It features an integration with google maps, can host photos and videos, and even allows for users to create a profile and earn stars based on how many spots they have uploaded.

 ### Table of Contents